 Scrutineers can be present at election and poll processes, which will expose them to returned voting documents and information about voting.
-While scrutineers are permitted to tell any person the names of persons who have voted, under the declaration a scrutineer must not directly or indirectly disclose any fact coming to his or her knowledge at the election or poll that he or she is required by the Act or Regulations not to disclose
+While scrutineers are permitted to tell any person the names of persons who have voted, under the declaration a scrutineer must not directly or indirectly disclose any fact coming to their knowledge at the election or poll that they are required by the Act or Regulations not to disclose.